nanjizal/Xperimental/README.md

 # Xperimental

 **Nanjizal** has grown.
-Here I collate smaller projects and provide more narative on the development of concepts through experiments and libraries within Nanjizal ( and hxDaeadlus ).
+Here I collate smaller projects and provide an overview narative on the development of concepts through experiments and libraries within Nanjizal ( and hxDaeadlus ).
 ###### Click on the table image to go to the project section

 | Projects |  |  |  |